decentraland/old-documentation/_posts/getting-started/2018-01-07-publishing.md

 Make sure of the following:

-- Your scene's _scene.json_ file reflects the correct properties, including your Metamask public address, and the LAND parcels where you want to upload the scene.

-> Note: The CLI prompts you to provide this information when creating the scene, but you can also modify the file manually at any time.

 - Your scene complies with all of the [scene limitations]({{ site.baseurl }}{% post_url /development-guide/2018-01-06-scene-limitations %}).
 Most of these are validated each time you run a preview of your scene.

 * You installed IPFS correctly.
 To do so, follow [these steps](https://ipfs.io/docs/install/).